 As is true for any pet, looking after a dusky conure requires time and money.
 The cage must be an adequate size for your bird and needs to be cleaned regularly.
 The bird's beak and claws need to be kept in good condition.
 Special perches, cuttlebones, and mineral blocks help to do this.
 You will need to visit the vet if necessary, carrying the bird in a safe container.
-An avian vet is the best kind to visit because he or she specialises in treating birds.
+An avian vet is the best kind to visit because he or she specializes in treating birds.

 Personal attention to a pet can be time consuming, especially when there are multiple pets in a family, but it's essential for the pet's well-being.
 In the wild, dusky conures live in pairs, small groups, and large flocks.
 They are social birds.
 As pets, they need company, even if their companion is a human instead of another bird.

 Based on the video above, Rocky seems to enjoy helping himself to human food, just like Cece.
 Be careful what your pet bird eats.
 He or she may pick up something unhealthy or even dangerous.